 The numbers themselves had been exaggerated by sloppy research.
 A boat's disappearance, for example, would be reported, but its eventual (if belated) return to port may not have been.

-Some alleged disappearances were in reality not mysterious.
-Berlitz found that one plane believed to have disappeared in 1937 had in fact crashed off Daytona Beach, Florida, in front of hundreds of witnesses.[20]
+Some alleged disappearances were, in reality, not mysterious.
+Berlitz found that one plane believed to have disappeared in 1937 had, in fact, crashed off Daytona Beach, Florida, in front of hundreds of witnesses.[20]

 The legend of the Bermuda Triangle is a manufactured mystery, perpetuated by writers who either purposely or unknowingly made use of misconceptions, faulty reasoning, and sensationalism.[1]